Investment Casting Materials for Custom Metal Parts

 Alloy Steel

-Suitable for components that require enhanced strength, toughness, wear resistance, and heat treatment response for demanding industrial service conditions.
+Suitable for components requiring higher strength, toughness, wear resistance, and heat treatment response, especially for heavy-duty machinery and load-bearing applications.

 Duplex stainless steel valve, pump housing, and lifting eye castings